Getting Started with Node.js, Angular, and Visual Studio Code

 - Download Visual Studio Code:

 - Open PowerShell in admin mode.
-Install Angular CLI:1npm install -g @angular/cli
+Install Angular CLI:

 - Navigate to the folder where you want to make your angular app.
 I went to my C:/ directory in my PowerShell to run the following command.
-I am calling mine “my-new-angular-app” but you can name it anything you like.1ng new my-new-angular-app
+I am calling mine “my-new-angular-app” but you can name it anything you like.

-- cd into your new app directory that you just created, in this case1cd my-new-angular-app
+- cd into your new app directory that you just created, in this case

 - Navigate to http://localhost:4200